-- 2 tablespoons extra-virgin olive oil
+- 2 Tbsp. extra-virgin olive oil

-- 5 cloves garlic, peeled and roughly chopped
+- 5 cloves garlic peeled and roughly

-- 3/4 teaspoon smoked paprika
+- 3/4 tsp. smoked paprika

-- 1 teaspoon ground cumin
+- 1 tsp. ground cumin

-- 1 teaspoon ground coriander
+- 1 tsp. ground coriander

-- 1/4 teaspoon crushed red pepper flakes
+- 1/4 tsp. crushed red pepper flakes

-- 1-1/2 teaspoons salt, divided
+- 1-1/2 tsp. salt divided

-- 2 cups finely chopped power greens or other
+- 2 c. finely chopped power greens or other

 - ½ c.
 Cocoyo yogurt

-- 3 ounces feta cheese, crumbled
+- 3 oz. feta cheese crumbled

 - 6-9 eggs

-In a large skillet, heat the oil over medium heat.
+- In a large skillet, heat the oil over medium heat.
 Add the onions, garlic and bell pepper and cook, uncovered, for about 8 minutes, until softened.
 Do not brown; reduce the heat if necessary.

-Add the smoked paprika, cumin, coriander, red pepper flakes, and 1-1/4 teaspoons of the salt and tomatoes.
+- Add the smoked paprika, cumin, coriander, red pepper flakes, and 1-1/4 teaspoons of the salt and tomatoes.

-Cook, uncovered at a low simmer, stirring occasionally, for about 10 minutes, or until the sauce is slightly thickened.
+- Cook, uncovered at a low simmer, stirring occasionally, for about 10 minutes, or until the sauce is slightly thickened.

-Add about two tablespoons of the sauce to the yogurt and mix.
+- Add about two tablespoons of the sauce to the yogurt and mix.
 Then add back to the pan.

-Add the greens and stir till wilted.
+- Add the greens and stir till wilted.

-Cook uncovered about 10 minutes more so the greens are just wilted.
+- Cook uncovered about 10 minutes more so the greens are just wilted.
 For advance batch cooking you can stop at this point.

-Let mixture cool and then package in freezer safe containers or Food Saver bags.
+- Let mixture cool and then package in freezer safe containers or Food Saver bags.

-Set oven rack to top position and turn on broiler if you will be broiling to cook eggs.
+- Set oven rack to top position and turn on broiler if you will be broiling to cook eggs.
 Turn off (or remove the pan from) the heat.
 Using a spoon, make 6-9 “wells” in the sauce.
 Crack an egg into each well.
 Sprinkle the eggs with the remaining 1/4 teaspoon salt, then sprinkle the feta around the eggs.